RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 The audio version of "Follow Chord Track" is similarly weird and limited.

 I recorded the notes C then E monophonically and repeated.
 Then I set the clip to follow the chord track and had the chord track alternate between I and ii.
 I is C major (C-E-G), and ii is D Minor (D F A).
-The expectation is that the chord track would recognize that the C->E should be transposed to D->F on the ii chord. _It doesn't do that_.
-It transposed it to D->F#, a D Major chord.
+The expectation is that the chord track would recognize that the C->E (major third, for the I) should be transposed to D->F (minor third) on the ii chord. _It doesn't do that_.
+It transposed it to D->F#, a major interval.

 It correctly recognized the full step transition of the chord, but did not detect the tonality.

 Setting the chord track to I->i (C major to C Minor) didn't change the pitch of the audio at all.
 It should have adjusted the audio to C->E and C->E♭.

 The feature is a simple pitch shift.
+The process is:

-It detects the interval between the roots of the chords in the chord track, then naively shifts the _entire_ audio for that section by the distance.
+* Detect the interval between the roots of the chords in the chord track.
+* Naively shifts the _entire_ audio for that section by that interval.
+* Continue shifting the audio for the duration of the chord block for the duration of that chord block.

 This _does not_ "Follow Chord Track".
 It follows the distances between roots of the chords in the chord track.